GWeindel/hmp/README.md

 # Documentation
-**Important note** The current tutorials are based on the latest (unstable) version not yet available through _pip_, installing through github is therefore recommended.
+**Important note**: the current tutorials are based on the latest (unstable) version not yet available through _pip_, installing through github is therefore recommended.

 The package is available through *pip* with the command ```pip install hsmm_mvpy```.
 A recommended way of using the package is to use a conda environment (see [anaconda](https://www.anaconda.com/products/distribution>) for how to install conda):